dabit3/hype-beats/README.md

 ![](hero.png)

-This is a fork of [hooks-drum-machine](https://github.com/kenwheeler/hooks-drum-machine) by Ken Wheeler, implemented now with GraphQL subscriptions so you can collaborate on your next fire solo album.
+This is a fork of [hooks-drum-machine](https://github.com/kenwheeler/hooks-drum-machine) by Ken Wheeler, implemented with GraphQL subscriptions so you can collaborate on your next fire solo album.

 > Click [here](https://www.hypebeats.dev/#/) to view the demo.